- Code IDEC8089

 See Future Offerings

-1. Understand the role of energy in economic activity.
+- Understand energy markets and the role of energy in the economy.

-2. Have a knowledge of methods to assess alternative energy projects,technologies, and policies.
+- Identify and apply a knowledge of methods to assess energy projects, technologies, and policies.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.